-Williamson County is studying five corridors to enhance mobility in the County.
+Williamson County is studying corridors to enhance mobility in the County.
 For information on each study click on the corridor below.

 East/west connector between SH 130 and FM 3349